Terrible-class ironclad: Armament and armor

 Their main armament consisted of two Canon de 42 cm modèle 1875 (16.5 in) guns, one forward and one aft, mounted on the centerline in barbettes.
-These were 22-caliber guns, though Terribles guns had to be shortened to 19.35 calibers after initial testing revealed cracks at the muzzle.
+These were 22-caliber guns, though Terrible's guns had to be shortened to 19.35 calibers after initial testing revealed cracks at the muzzle.
 The rate of fire of these guns was very slow, even for large-caliber guns of the period; it was estimated in 1891 that the average time to reload one of the guns was eight minutes.
 They were the largest guns ever carried by a French capital ship.
 These guns were supported by a secondary battery of four 100 mm M1881 26.2-caliber guns carried in individual pivot mounts with gun shields.
 For defense against torpedo boats, they carried a variety of light guns.
 Indomptable and Caïman two 47 mm M1885 quick-firing guns and sixteen 37 mm Hotchkiss revolver cannon, all in individual mounts.
 Terrible and Requin had two 65 mm guns, two M1885 gun, a 47 mm Hotchkiss revolver cannon, along with ten of the 37 mm revolvers.
 All four members of the class had four 356 mm torpedo tubes, which were mounted in the hull above the waterline, two per broadside.

 Terrible was protected with mild steel armor, while the other ships received newer compound armor.
 Their belt extended for the entire length of the hull and was 500 mm thick in the central portion, where it protected the propulsion machinery and the ammunition magazines.
 The belt tapered to 400 mm on the bottom edge.
-The bow section was reduced to 300 mm at the waterline and 250 mm on the bottom edge, while the stern section was 300 mm at the waterline and 200 mm at the bottom edge, though Caïmans different stern lines precluded the inclusion of the lower strake of 200 mm armor.
+The bow section was reduced to 300 mm at the waterline and 250 mm on the bottom edge, while the stern section was 300 mm at the waterline and 200 mm at the bottom edge, though Caïman's different stern lines precluded the inclusion of the lower strake of 200 mm armor.
 The height of the belt was 2.2 m, but at even normal loading, the belt was nearly submerged entirely, reducing its effectiveness significantly.

 The barbettes for the main battery were 450 mm thick and the supporting tubes that connected them to the ammunition magazines were 200 mm; these extended down to where they met the armor deck, which was connected to the top of the belt.
 The barbette guns were covered with 17 mm hoods to protect the gun crews from shell fragments.
 The deck consisted of 80 mm of either iron or mild steel over another layer of 16 mm of hull plating, which sloped downward at the sides to provide additional protection against incoming fire; the thickness of the sloped deck remained the same except for Indomptable, which was reduced to 60 mm.
 The sides of their conning towers were also 25 mm, as were the shields for the 100 mm guns.